nevans13/aws-lab/README.md

 # aws-lab
-CloudFormation code for AWS lab environment
+CloudFormation templates and related code for AWS lab environment

 ## Overview
 This repository contains code for various lab systems in AWS.
 Primary networking is provided by OPNsense.